-(a) any building, structure, or part thereof, which is used as a conventional residence, including but not limited to, single family homes, duplex units, apartments, condominiums, and vacation homes;
+(a) any building, structure, or part thereof, which is used as a conventional residence, including but not limited to, single family homes, duplex or multiplex homes, and apartment buildings;

-(b) any individual residential unit in a commercial residential building, including but not limited to, hotels, motels, rooming houses, nursing homes, group homes, residential care facilities, and dormitories which are usually occupied in exchange for the periodic payment of a fee, contribution, donation or other object or service having value.
+(b) any commercial residential building, including but not limited to, a hotel, motel, rooming house, nursing home group home, residential care facility, or dormitory which is usually occupied in exchange for the periodic payment of a fee, contribution, donation or other object or service having value.

-(11) "Solid waste management district" means a solid waste management district formed pursuant to Section 2202a and chapter 121 of Title 24, or by charter adopted by the general assembly.
+(11) "Solid waste management district" means a solid waste management district formed pursuant to § 2202a and Chapter 121 of Title 24, or by charter adopted by the general assembly.